Widiskel/soniclabs-arcade-bot/README.md

 ```
 static AUTOJOINREF = true;
 ```
+Change your inviter will also change your refferal link , so please note that.

 If you got `error still waiting random number` for so long time try to play manually to triggrer rpc `reinitiate` after that you can use bot again